Melapress/wp-security-audit-log/readme.txt

   * Italian translation available thanks to [Leonardo Musumeci](http://leonardomusumeci.net/)

 * Improvements
-  * Added a warning to developer options
+  * Added a warning for developer options
   * "Hidden" developer options from default settings; user has to click link to access developer settings
   * Backtrace logging now made optional from a developer setting